HenryPengZou/ImplicitAVE/README.md

 ## Code
-The inference code we used for GPT-4V and [BLIP-2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2), [LLaVA](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file), [Qwen-VL](https://github.com/QwenLM/Qwen-VL), and [Qwen-VL-Chat]((https://github.com/QwenLM/Qwen-VL)) are provided in the [code](https://github.com/HenryPengZou/ImplicitAVE/tree/main/code) folder.
+The inference code we used for [GPT-4V](https://platform.openai.com/docs/models), [BLIP-2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2), [LLaVA](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file), [Qwen-VL](https://github.com/QwenLM/Qwen-VL), and [Qwen-VL-Chat](https://github.com/QwenLM/Qwen-VL) are provided in the [code](https://github.com/HenryPengZou/ImplicitAVE/tree/main/code) folder.
-When running inference code for open-source MLLMs, please refer to the README in the corresponding projects ([BLIP-2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2), [LLaVA](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file), [Qwen-VL](https://github.com/QwenLM/Qwen-VL), and [Qwen-VL-Chat]((https://github.com/QwenLM/Qwen-VL))) for environment setup and package installation.
+When running the inference code for each MLLM, please refer to the instruction in the corresponding projects ([GPT-4V](https://platform.openai.com/docs/models), [BLIP-2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2), [LLaVA](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file), [Qwen-VL](https://github.com/QwenLM/Qwen-VL), and [Qwen-VL-Chat](https://github.com/QwenLM/Qwen-VL)) for environment setup and package installation.
 You might need to change the paths to your own data paths and replace the model names with other variants you would like to use.